Pharmaceutical giant Merck now has a woman at the helm | DW | 03.05.2021

 "This is a long-overdue step.
 Unfortunately, we are still a long way from this being a matter of course.
 But hopefully it will help us eventually reach the point where the appointment of a woman to such a board position is no longer headline-worthy," said Schnitzer.

-At the same time is seems Germany makes it hard for women to reach the top.
+At the same time, Germany is also perceived as making it hard for women to reach the top.
 "Germany is indeed one of the countries that have a particularly traditional understanding of roles," concluded Schnitzer.

-A tax system that favors married couples, half-day schooling and a poorly developed childcare system all mean that couples often choose a more traditional division of roles where the woman works part-time once they have children.
+Half-day schooling, a poorly developed childcare system and a tax system that favors married couples all mean that couples often choose a more traditional division of roles where women work part-time once they have children.
 "As a result, German companies are still reluctant to invest in the career of women as managers, because they expect them to limit their professional involvement sooner or later," said Schnitzer.

-This leads to a big gender pay gap and female executives are few and far between at most German companies, which seems especially ironic in a country that has been run by Angela Merkel for almost 16 years.
+This leads to a big gender pay gap, and female executives are few and far between at most German companies.
+This seems especially ironic in a country led by Angela Merkel for almost 16 years.
 In March, the Federal Statistics Office released figures showing that the gender pay gap had slightly narrowed in recent years.
-Nonetheless, women in Germany earned on average 20% less than men in 2019; across the EU it was around 14%.
+Nonetheless, women in Germany earned on average 20% less than men in 2019; across the European Union, that figure was around 14%.

-For Germany much of the difference can be put down to the fact that women are likelier to work part-time or simply fewer hours.
-When men and women with matching qualifications do the same job with the identical number of hours, the gap goes down to an average of 6%.
+For Germany, much of the difference can be put down to the fact that women are likelier to work part-time or simply fewer hours.
+When men and women with matching qualifications do the same job with the identical number of hours, the gap narrows to an average of 6%.

-Pay gap or not, the new Merck boss has her work cut out since pharmaceutical companies are in the spotlight more than ever because of the coronavirus pandemic.
+Pay gap or not, the new Merck boss has her work cut out for her, with pharmaceutical companies in the spotlight more than ever due to the coronavirus pandemic.
 Many companies have become household names for the first time.
-Following in the footsteps of Stefan Oschmann, Garijo is taking over a massive company that claims roots going back 350 years to a pharmacy in Darmstadt.
+Following in the footsteps of Stefan Oschmann, Garijo is taking over a massive company that claims roots going back 350 years to a pharmacy in Darmstadt, Germany.

-Not to be confused with New Jersey-based Merck & Co. — a different, unaffiliated company — Germany's Merck KGaA is a multinational that has 57,000 employees in 66 countries.
+Not to be confused with New Jersey-based Merck & Co. — a different, unaffiliated company — Germany's Merck KGaA is a multinational corporation with 57,000 employees in 66 countries.
 Net sales for 2020 hit €17.5 billion ($21 billion), up from €16.1 billion the previous year.

-On top of Merck's day-to-day business, it is now working hands-on in the coronavirus pandemic making lipids that are used by other companies to manufacture vaccines.
-By ramping up its production, it is now able to supply more than 50 developers of coronavirus vaccines around the world like BioNTech.
+On top of Merck's day-to-day business, it is now working hands-on in the coronavirus pandemic, making lipids used by other companies to produce vaccines.
+By ramping up its production, it is now able to supply more than 50 developers of coronavirus vaccines around the world, including BioNTech.

 In 2015, the German legislature passed a law mandating a 30% quota for women on supervisory boards of listed companies.
-Aiming further down the corporate ladder, this past January the Cabinet greenlit a bill to force more gender equality on company executive boards after a voluntary system didn't bring about enough change.
+Aiming further down the corporate ladder, this past January, the German cabinet greenlit a bill to force more gender equality on company executive boards after a voluntary system didn't bring about enough change.

-If approved, the law will make it mandatory for listed companies to appoint one women board member if it has at least four members.
-Companies where the government has a majority stake will be held to even tougher standards.
+If approved, the law will make it mandatory for listed companies to appoint one female board member if it has at least four members.
+Companies that the government has a majority stake in will be held to even tougher standards.
 Currently, only around 16% of DAX board members are women.

 Lohaus doesn't think there is a lack of qualified candidates in Germany.
-For her there is a lack of development opportunities.
+For her, there is a lack of development opportunities.
 "Women have not been promoted enough in the past and have not been given sufficient opportunities to develop into such management positions," she said.
-Garijo could be a case study to prove this point since much of her executive climbing was done not in Germany but in other countries like France and Spain.
+Garijo could be a case study proving this point, since much of her executive climbing was done not in Germany, but in other countries like France and Spain.

-A trained doctor, Spanish-born Garijo started out as a physician before moving to the pharmaceuticals industry.
+A trained doctor, Spanish-born Garijo started out as a physician before moving into the pharmaceuticals industry.
 She worked for Abbott, Rhone-Poulenc Rorer and Sanofi-Aventis before going to Merck in 2011.
-There she worked at its Biopharma business and then took over its Healthcare unit.
+There, she worked at its biopharma business and then took over its health care unit.
 Most recently she was deputy CEO and vice-chair of the executive board.
 Besides working at Merck, she is on the boards of cosmetic company L'Oreal and Spanish bank BBVA.
 She seems to be filling lots of executive roles at the same time.

 The measure, which was approved by the German cabinet on Friday, has long been a demand of junior coalition partner, the center-left SPD.
 But some critics say it does not go far enough.